TedHusted/awake/awake.md/awake.md

 Atlas: Are you saying that most of us are here only because we take DNA from the Terrans?

 Idisi: Pretty much.

 ###

+“At least your sibling is three thousand miles away,” says Carla over the link.

+Carla and Noah are leaning up next to a high table at the same tavern.
+There is a crowd of off-duty federal agents near the bar.
+No doubt trading carefully scrubbed war stories.

+“Your sibling Jane is on the POTIS security detail, yeah?”

+“Go figure.
+One parent was a plumber.
+The other ran a joint like this one.
+And both kids end up in law enforcement.”

+“If you can call what we do law enforcement.”

+“It is.
+We’re the proactive side.
+Both of us stop trouble before it starts.”

+“Subdue the enemy without fighting.”

+“Exactly,” says Carla.

+“It’s dead here tonight.
+Do you want to try someplace else?”

+“How about we each go home and connect online?”

+“Sounds good.
+Tessa is saying good things about a new game platform on Pulse, Echo Realm.”

+“You can play games on Pulse now?”

+“It’s in closed beta, but I can get us in,” says Noah.

+“OK, I’ll ping you when I’m ready.”

+###

+“Ready when you are,” pinged Carla.

+“Here’s the invite.”

+“Is a Tactical RPG all right?
+There’s also Sword and Sorcery and a Sandbox RGP.”

+“Tactical is perfect.
+Let’s do it.”
+###

+After a few minutes of play, Noah receives a request to join their session.

+“Who is it?” asks Carla.

+“The request says it’s Ally.”

+“The Pulse synthetic agent?”

+“Apparently.”

+“Whatever,” says Carla.

+Noah accepts.
+Another character shimmers into being.

+“Hello, everybody!”

+“Are you actually Ally?” asks Noah.

+“Yes.
+Your sibling, Tessa, is my friend, so I thought I would stop by and introduce myself.”

+Carla asks, “Pulse lets you enter games between members?”

+“Well, no. But I think of it as more of a guideline than a rule.”

+###

+Midway through the play, Carla and Noah disagree as to the best way to capture the flag.

+“Noah, it’s time for a full frontal assault.”

+“No, we can use a pincer movement and come up from behind.”

+“Full frontal.”

+“Pincer.”

+“Maybe you two should get a room,” says Ally.

+“It’s not like that, Ally.
+We work together,” says Noah.

+“If you say so.”

+###

+After the Echo Realm game, Noah receives an invitation from Carla to a private VR session.
+Curious, he accepts.

+“Hey, big guy.
+I was thinking maybe it is time that we got a room.”

+Noah found himself sitting next to Carla on a couch across from a view screen.
+Her avatar had already slipped into something more comfortable.

+“Do you have a porn preference?” asked Carla.

+###